Guide to Balancing Speed and Control in DevOps

 What is DaemonSet used for?

-In-cluster services that collect metrics data from your Nodes need to reliably deploy a Pod on each one.
+1. Running Node monitoring agentsIn-cluster services that collect metrics data from your Nodes need to deploy a Pod on each one reliably.
 For maximal coverage, the deployment should occur immediately after the Node joins the cluster.
 DaemonSets implement this behavior without requiring any special configuration.

-Similarly, collecting the contents of Node-level logs (such as Kubelet and kernel logs) helps you audit your environments and troubleshoot problems.
-Deploying your logging service as a DaemonSet ensures all your Nodes will be included.
+2. Collecting logs from NodesSimilarly, collecting the contents of Node-level logs (such as Kubelet and kernel logs) helps you audit your environments and troubleshoot problems.
+Deploying your logging service as a DaemonSet ensures that all your Nodes are included.

-Backups are another good candidate for DaemonSets.
-Using a DaemonSet ensures all your Nodes will be included in your backups without making you scale or reconfigure your backup service when Nodes change.
-If some Nodes don’t need backups, you can customize your DaemonSet so that only relevant Nodes are covered.
+3. Backing up Node data Backups are another good candidate for DaemonSets.
+Using a Daemon Set ensures that all your Nodes will be included in your backups without making you scale or reconfigure your backup service when Nodes change.
+If some Nodes don’t need backups, you can customize your Daemon Set so that only relevant Nodes are covered.

-Example of using a DaemonSet
+Example of using a Kubernetes DaemonSet

 Now we’ve covered the theory behind DaemonSets, let’s look at a simple example you can run in your own cluster.

-Because DaemonSets replicate Pods across multiple Nodes, you’ll need access to a multi-Node Kubernetes cluster before you can follow this tutorial.
+Because DaemonSets replicate Pods across multiple Nodes, you’ll need access to a multi-node Kubernetes cluster before you can follow this tutorial.

 You can use Minikube to create a new local cluster on your own machine.
 Follow the guidance on the Minikube website to install Minikube, then run the following command to start a cluster with three virtual Nodes: